ayham291/oth_thesis_pandoc/README.md

 # If you use windows

-*curruntly if you use windows you are out of luck here.*
+*currently if you use windows you are out of luck here.*

 try [kahles17](https://github.com/kahles17/pandoc_oth) version